Structured history before the appointment

 For gastroenterology practices

-Structured self-observation instead of vague descriptions.
-Patients keep a 7-day symptom diary and arrive at the appointment with a printable PDF report.
+Patients keep a 7-day symptom diary and arrive at the consultation with a printable PDF — no PVS connector, no IT involvement.

 What practices get out of it

-Instead of notes on napkins, patients arrive with Bristol scale, FODMAP tracking and stress correlations — consultation time can focus on the clinical.
+Instead of notes on napkins, patients arrive with Bristol distribution, FODMAP tracking and stress correlations — consultation time can focus on the clinical.

 No PVS connector, no API, no IT appointment.
 You simply hang up the handout.
 Patients scan the QR code and track on their own device.